Animal activity licence

 - Guidance notes for Selling Animals as Pets 2018

 - Guidance notes for Exhibition of Animals 2018

 - Guidance notes for Hiring out Horses 2018

 How to apply

 - Read the relevant guidance and conditions for the animal activity you are applying for above.

 - Complete the animal activity licence application form

-- Include the relevant licence application fee (cheques made payable to Liverpool City Council) or pay online below.
+- Include the relevant licence application fee (cheques made payable to Liverpool City Council).

 Existing licence holders